GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 ### Identifiers
-- [ ] elaborated type specifiers (`class`, `struct`, `union`, or `enum` prefixed to resolve a type ambiguity caused by overloading an identifier or to act as an inline forward declaration)
+- [ ] elaborated type specifiers (`class`, `struct`, `union`, or `enum` prefixed to an identifier to act as an inline forward declaration or to resolve an ambiguity caused by overloading an identifier)
 - [ ] unnecessary name qualification

   Declaring a function as `Class::Function` causes the the parser to fail because